Sazan: Geography and climate

 Sazan is the largest island in the country and Albania's westernmost point.
 It is strategically located at the entrance to the Bay of Vlorë, in the eastern Strait of Otranto separating Italy from Albania.
-It is also located at the informal junction line of the Adriatic and Ionian Sea inside the Mediterranean Sea, which is just to the south according to international scientific bodies.
+It is also located at the informal boundary between the Adriatic Sea and Ionian Sea within the Mediterranean Sea, which is just to the south, according to international scientific bodies.

-The island is composed of limestone rocks, which was formed during the Cretaceous period, while the eastern part is partially composed of terrigenic and cleistogenic deposits.
+The island is composed of limestone rocks formed during the Cretaceous period, while the eastern part is partially composed of terrigenous and clastic deposits.
 It has four peaks, the highest standing at 344 m above sea level followed by two peaks in the center 331 m and 307 m, and the lowest with 228 m in the south of the island.
-Sazan has a coastline of about 15 km characterized by sandy beaches, capes, rocky cliffs and underwater fauna.
+Sazan has a coastline of about 15 km characterized by sandy beaches, capes, rocky cliffs, and underwater fauna.